 How to take care of your skin after being in the sun

 The summer season is upon us, and with it, extensive sun exposure.
 You already know that SPF 50+ and barrier protection are essentials on your packing list, but what are you doing to care for your skin in the aftermath of all these warm weather days?
-We gleefully prepare for a beach or poolside weekend, but when we step into the shower and wash away the chlorine or sand, how are we prepping to rehydrate and repair our sun-exposed skin?
+We love prepping for a beach or poolside weekend, but when we step into the shower and wash away the chlorine or sand, how are we prepping to rehydrate and repair our sun-exposed skin?
 Here’s your complete guide to after-sun care:

 1. Start clean

-After a few hours in the sun, there's nothing that feels better than a refreshing shower.
+After a few hours in the sun, nothing feels better than a refreshing shower.
 Rinsing the day off and cleansing the skin of any remaining sweat and SPF is the first step in after-sun care.
 Waterproof sunscreens may be tricky to remove, so try the double-cleansing method, using an oil-based formula first.
 Next, follow with a gentle facial cleanser and an after-sun shower gel for a squeaky clean.

 2. Take time to cool down

 Warm, sun-exposed skin craves a cool touch, so after a revitalizing shower, reach for a cooling mask or tool.
 This could be an ice roller you keep in the freezer or a hydrating sheet mask straight out of your beauty fridge.
-Treat yourself to a couple of minutes of cool down, and you'll be feeling refreshed in no time.
+Treat yourself to a couple of minutes of cool down, and you’ll feel refreshed in no time.

 3. Hydrate, hydrate, hydrate

-Rehydrating the skin and replenishing lost moisture will help restore the skin's balance.
-Before using a ceramide-filled moisturizer to strengthen the barrier, apply any antioxidant serums like vitamin C or vitamin E to fight the free radicals you've been exposed to.
+Rehydrating the skin and replenishing lost moisture will help restore the skin’s balance.
+Before using a ceramide-filled moisturizer to strengthen the barrier, apply any antioxidant serums like vitamin C or E to fight the free radicals you’ve been exposed to.
 Finish by drinking a big glass of water and continue hydrating the skin from the inside out throughout the day.